labermt/CST136SRS03/README.md

 Stone Template Pirates

-Student Name (Not your pokemon ID)
+Student Name: <Not your pokemon ID>

 Issues: